 Much of this will be individual and can depend on your age, the amount of weight you lose, and your desire to want cosmetic procedures after a few years.

-Pain Tolerance, Nausea, and Incisions After Weight Loss Surgery
+Pain Tolerance, Nausea, and Incisions After WLS

 What are the stomach staples?

 The staples are titanium, allowing for an MRI and bypassing airport security.